namanhd/hailstone/README.md

 stack build
 stack run
 ```
-Requires SDL2 to be installed on the system.
+Requires SDL2 to be installed on the system. (also, the included `stack.yaml`
+uses the system ghc by default, which you might want to change depending on the
+config)

 Current `stack` resolver is `lts-16.22` (ghc 8.8.4).
 However, this should work with newer ghcs and resolvers just fine.